enochpark89/2021_python_selenium/README.md

 - If you divide the browser height from the scroll_size, you get how much you can scroll down.
 - range() gives an array of how much you are going to give it.
 - Each scroll down will be the browser height.

+# Instamining

+- We are going to take one hash tag and take all the related hashtags and count how many posts that they have.